 Do you know you'll be greatly missed by us all?

-Just one more time I want to hear you're voice when I call.
+Just one more time I want to hear your voice when I call.

 A tercet is a set of three lines that may or may not rhyme.